Gbillington1/OneLine-Chrome-Extension/README.md

 # How To Install
+1. Download the full repository
-1. Navigate to chrome://extensions/
+2. Navigate to chrome://extensions/
-2. Click "Load unpacked"
+3. Click "Load unpacked"
-3. Select the extension directory
+4. Select the extension directory